BLAKE3-team/BLAKE3/b3sum/README.md

     -h, --help        Prints help information
         --keyed       Uses the keyed mode, with the raw 32-byte key read from stdin --no-names    Omits filenames in the output
+        --raw         Writes raw output bytes to stdout, rather than hex. --no-names is implied.
-    -V, --version     Prints version information
+                      In this case, only a single input is allowed -V, --version     Prints version information

 OPTIONS: